You are at the top of the page

 Image: Mary II, late 17th century. © National Portrait Gallery, London

-On 19 December 1694, Mary became unwell at Kensington Palace, and it soon became clear she had developed Smallpox – the same disease that had claimed the life of William’s father.
+On 19 December 1694, Mary became unwell at Kensington Palace.
+It soon became clear she had developed Smallpox – the same disease that had claimed the life of William’s father.

 The Archbishop of Canterbury informed the Queen she was dying.
 Mary responded that she 'had nothing then to do, but to look up to God and submit to his will'.

-Mary II died in her bedchamber at Kensington Palace on 28 December 1694.
+Mary II died on 28 December 1694 in her bedchamber at Kensington Palace.
+She was just 32 years old.

-A full-length portrait of Queen Anne dressed in yellow and purple, by Michael Dahl.
-She is painted next to a crown, sceptre and orb.
+A full-length portrait of a woman wearing a gown and cloak.
+Her hair is set back high and she stands next to a crown, sceptre and orb.

 Image: Queen Anne c.1702. © National Portrait Gallery, London